Shocking footage shows masked men attack Derbyshire police car

 Derbyshire Police have released shocking footage which shows the moment two men attacked a police car with sledge hammers.

-PC Martin Hodnett attempted to stop a car in Simmondley Lane, Glossop, which was suspected of being involved in a burglary.
+PC Martin Hodnett attempted to stop a car which was suspected of being involved in a burglary.

 PC Hodnett, who was alone in his car at the time, could not have anticipated what was about to happen.